Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 You’ll usually see some variation of this verbiage on mailers or on an agent’s website.

-And you might hear this misleading statement when receiving a cold call or a knock on your door from a local real estate agent.
+And you might hear this when receiving a cold call or a knock on your door.

 The agent’s goal?